 It’s Already in our Nature

 Well before words like sustainability and phrases like forest bathing and getting your nature fix became vogue, The Woodlands was a trendsetter, providing residents with a nature centric lifestyle across 7,665 acres of open green space.
 The Woodlands thrives on nature.
-With the month of June dedicated to the great outdoors, nature trails and the environment, it is important to understand sustainability.
+With the community dedicated to the great outdoors, nature trails and the environment, it is important to understand sustainability.

 What is sustainability?

 Mitchell Grant writes on Investopedia.com that sustainability focuses on meeting the needs of the present without compromising the ability of future generations to meet their needs.
 The concept of sustainability is composed of three pillars: environmental, social and economic — also known informally as planet, people and profits.

 Sustainability encourages businesses to frame decisions in terms of years and decades and careful consideration for the environment (planet) and the social fabric of an area (its people).